Roles and Permissions

 }

-Permissions within OpenFGA can be best described as the following: Permissions are relations that users get only through other relations.
-To represent permissions, we avoid adding a direct relationship type restriction to the relation in the authorization model.
-Instead, we define the relation from other relations to indicate that it is a permission granted to and implied from a different relation.
+Permissions are relations that users get through other relations.
+To avoid adding a direct relationship type restriction to the relation in the authorization model while representing permissions, they instead define the relation via other relations in the model, which indicates that it is a permission granted to and implied from a different relation.

-To add permissions related to bookings, we can add new relations to the trip
+To add permissions related to bookings, add new relations to the trip

 object type denoting the various actions a user can take on trips